 It’s easy to honor our friends, to be kind to those who are nice to us… but when a family member or friend lashes out and tries to destroy us it suddenly becomes a very different story.
 This is where we find David in 1st Samuel.
 This is our David, the boy that fought the giant Goliath and won.
 The shepherd boy anointed a king.
-David, the harpist called to sooth Saul in his most tortured hours.
+David, the harpist called to soothe Saul in his most tortured hours.
 The boy who became like a brother to Saul’s own son and given the hand of his daughter in marriage because of his amazing victory in battle.

 David was the “chosen” family of this King of Israel.
 But Saul suffered from terrible jealousy.
 After a day of battle, the women began to sing to the victorious Israelite army Saul has killed his thousands and David tens of thousands.
 This made Saul fly into a terrible rage and King Saul swears to kill David after years of loyal service.
 David hasn’t done anything to deserve this treatment and yet must flee for his life.
 In the following chapters, we find him wandering from place to place hiding from Saul.

-King Saul takes 3,000 men with him to hunt for David.
+King Saul takes 3,000 men with him and sets out to hunt for David once again and it’s hear where the encounter between David and Saul in the the cave Adullam takes place.
 At one point in the story, Saul comes into a cave, unaware that David and his men are hiding deep inside.
 David’s men urge him to kill Saul while he is unaware of their presence, so he slips up behind him.

-You see revenge seems like a good idea in the moment when we are reeling and hurt.
+We find David and Saul in the Cave of Adullam and David faced with a choice.
+He could easily take Saul’s life, to end the persecution.
+Revenge may seem like a good idea in the moment when we are reeling and hurt.
 If anyone deserved it, it was Saul.
 Yet instead of killing Saul, he cuts a piece of cloth from his robe and Saul leaves the cave unharmed.
 David feels remorse for what he has done, he tells his men to not lay a had on Saul.
 When Saul leaves the cave David calls to him using the title “My Father” He said to Saul,